 - The Trustees are responsible for the operations of the Plan.
 They select the financial advisor, money managers, and consultants who report directly to the Trustees. - Support staff is provided by Human Resources and the Finance Department of METRO. - Plan participants are those who are eligible to participate in the Plan. - The financial advisor is responsible for assisting in the development and implementation of an effective investment policy while monitoring the performance of the money managers and the overall markets where investments are made. - Money managers are responsible for investing the Plan's assets.
-Money managers' discussion begins on page 44 of this Annual Report. - Independent administrative support is provided by several organizations which provide services including legal, actuarial, asset custodial, disbursing agent and independent auditing.
+Discussion on money managers begin under Current Money Managers section on page 44 of this ACFR. - Independent administrative support is provided by several organizations which provide services including legal, actuarial, asset custodial, disbursing agent and independent auditing.

-Fees paid to financial advisor, money managers, and independent administrative consultants are presented in the Schedule of Investment and Administrative Services located on page 40 of the Annual Report.
-Trading fees and Commissions schedule is located on page 51 of the Annual Report.
+Fees paid to financial advisor, money managers, and independent administrative consultants are presented in the Schedule of Investment and Administrative Services located on page 40 of the ACFR.
+Trading fees and Commissions schedule is located on page 52 of the ACFR.

-The responsibility for the accuracy, reliability and fairness of the presentation of financial information and related disclosures in the Comprehensive Annual Financial Report rests with the Trustees and METRO.
+The responsibility for the accuracy, reliability, and fairness of the presentation of financial information and related disclosures in the Annual Comprehensive Financial Report rests with the Trustees and METRO.
 All disclosures that are necessary to enable the reader to gain an understanding of the Plan's financial activities have been included.
 The Trustees and METRO are also responsible for ensuring that an adequate internal control structure is in place for preparation of financial information, safeguarding of assets, effective and efficient use of resources and compliance with applicable laws and regulations.
 The internal control structure has been designed to provide reasonable, but not absolute, assurance that these objectives are met.
 The concept of reasonable assurance recognizes: (1) the cost of a control should not exceed the benefits likely to be derived; and (2) the valuation of cost and benefits requires estimates and judgment by management.
 In addition, the Plan is required by state law to have independent certified public accountants perform annual financial audits.

-The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Transport Workers Union Pension Plan, Local 260, AFL-CIO for its Comprehensive Annual Financial Report for the year ended December 31, 2019.
-This is the ninth year to receive this award and reflects the commitment to quality financial reporting.
-In order to receive this award, you must publish an easily readable and efficiently organized Comprehensive Annual Financial Report which satisfies both generally accepted accounting principles and applicable legal requirements.
+The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Transport Workers Union Pension Plan, Local 260, AFL-CIO for its Annual Comprehensive Financial Report for the year ended December 31, 2020.
+This is the tenth year to receive this award and reflects the commitment to quality financial reporting.
+In order to receive this award, you must publish an easily readable and efficiently organized Annual Comprehensive Financial Report which satisfies both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year.
-We believe that our current Comprehensive Annual Financial Report will continue to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe that our current Annual Comprehensive Financial Report will continue to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.